Advice for High-Risk Times in Student’s Life

 Some High Risk Times during the Academic Year:

-- The first 2 or 3 weeks of school (major pressure to socialize and get caught up with friends in addition to low academic demands)
+- The first six weeks of school (major pressure to socialize and get caught up with friends in addition to low academic demands)

-- Right before, or during or immediately after mid-terms (for ‘stress management’)
+- Right before, during, or immediately after mid-terms as a means of stress management

-- After handing in a major paper or project (very high risk if the student had stayed all night before, working on the paper/project; sleep deprivation adds more impairment)
+- After handing in a major paper or project (very high risk if the student had stayed all night before, working on the paper/project; sleep deprivation can intensify the impairment)

 - During fraternity rush/recruitment